Chocolate Lab Puppies for Sale

 For many years, all Labs were black.
 However, over years of breeding, the distinctive chocolate fur came to the forefront in Britain in 1892.
 After slowly gaining popularity throughout the years, the first Chocolate Labrador Retriever was registered with the American Kennel Club in America in 1940.
 While all Labradors make fantastic pets and have these winning traits, for some chocolate lovers, Chocolate Labs are a must-have!

-The chocolate color is attributed to breeding dogs with certain set of recessive genes.
-Some studies suggest that these brown Labradors have a slightly shorter lifespan than Labs of other colors, although the dog is still exceptionally hardy.
+Interestingly, the brown color is attributed to carefully breeding dogs with a select set of recessive genes.
+While some studies suggest that these brown Labradors have a slightly shorter lifespan than other colored Labs, this is still a very healthy dog breed!

 - Country of Origin: Canada

 - Weight: 50 - 85 lbs

 - Color: If you are looking for a Chocolate Labrador Retriever puppy for sale, coat color is probably important to you.
 The American Kennel Club restricts acceptable colors to chocolate, black, and yellow.
 However, white, English Cream, silver, and red are also popular coat colors for this breed.

 Chocolate Labrador Retriever Temperament